 My first night camping!
 My tent is pitched (hung) and my little stove is fired up, cooking a meal of ramen noodles and sardines.
 I am proud and happy.

-It was a wimpy sort of trail– all paved, straight, flat, a rail-to-trail that could easily accommodate rollerbladers and strollers.
-I felt overdressed and self-conscious with all my gear and in the company of the bikers and runners or even just walking the dog.
-Some people asked me if I was in training for something and that felt like a good answer so I said “yes!”
-As in, “I’m in training for the thing I’m going to do tomorrow and the next day and the next day.”
+It was a wimpy sort of trail– all paved, straight, flat,- a rail-to-trail that could easily accommodate rollerbladers and strollers.
+I felt overdressed and self-conscious with all my gear and in the company of the bikers and runners or a few people out walking the dog.
+Some people asked me if I was in training for something and that felt like a good explanation so I said “yes!”
+It was true, as in, “I’m in training for the thing I’m going to do tomorrow and the next day and the next day.”

 This trip is about discipline.
 It’s about being accountable to myself.
 It’s about mindfulness and thoughtfulness and learning as I go.
 I’m not there yet but I’m on my way and finally I’m on the right path.
 I don’t know if, by the end of this trip, I will be “better.”
 I really want to be.
 I want this to be my cure.
 Old world therapy in nature, healing driven by reflection and solitude.
 If nothing else, I hope I can get better at getting better, beating down those old paths one day at a time.

 Two days before I started walking, I officially changed back to my “new old name.”
 Once again I am Michele Marie Oberholtzer.
 The timing could not have been better.
 The divorce was finalized just over a week ago, and I kept those papers with me while everything else went into storage.
-Three days ago I went to a tiny Secretary of State office in Sutton’s Bay and made it official.
-The new license will get mailed to me somewhere along my trial.
-I decided to get the “Enhanced License” that serves as a passport for Canada because I my plan is so not that it seems completely possible that I’ll want to skip over a border.
-It was an insane amount of work to leave New York and quit my job and prepare for this trip in 6 short weeks, especially since so much is just outside my control.
+Three days ago, I went to a tiny Secretary of State office in Sutton’s Bay and made it official.
+My new ID will get mailed to me somewhere along my trial.
+I decided to get the “Enhanced License” that serves as a passport for Canada because my plan is so not a plan, that it seems completely possible that I’ll want to skip over a border.
+It’s crazy to this that I only made the decision to do this trip six weeks ago.
+It was an insane amount of work to leave New York and quit my job and prepare for this trip in that short time, especially since so much is just outside my control.
 When those papers came in the mail, wow, it made everything possible.
 I got my identity back just in time to figure out who I am.

 Just a few days ago, I drove to this town to buy a few things at an outfitting store.
 I asked the manager, a man named Sandy, to help me pick out a backpacking pack.
 He gave me a skeptical look– I was drinking a latte and wearing a skirt– and said, “No offense, but are you going hiking or are you going backpacking?”
 “Backpacking,” I told him “definitely backpacking.”
 I know that I looked like an unlikely candidate and it was difficult to answer his inevitable follow-up questions (how much experience I had– “none”– and how soon I would be leaving– “now”) but I know what I’m doing even if he doesn’t.
 I ended up buying over $1,000 worth of merchandise, including a new pack and a down sleeping bag.
 Before I left, Lance told me “Take care of yourself, and don’t be cheap.”
 I guess I was thinking of that when I mindlessly followed Sandy’s recommendations of all the best products.
 If I fail at this, it won’t be because my sleeping bag wasn’t up to par.